sarbal/BINF_tut/intro/intro.md

-# Intro
+# Week 1: Intro and setting up
 Hi!
+Welcome to the BINF2010 tutorial stream.

-## CouRse aims
+## TutoRial aims
-- Introduce you to R and Python
+- Introduce you to R :large_blue_circle: and Python :snake:
 - Basic concepts in data analysis
 - "Cool" visuals